pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 Putting these two together, I could loop over all the commits by their numerical index to prepare the file.
-Then I iterated over each line in the file, and added the git note.
+Then I iterated over each line in the file, and added the Git note.
 Since the `git note add` command works on the current HEAD, I needed to checkout each commit in turn and then add the note:
 ```
 git checkout -q <hash> && git notes --ref refs/notes/branch add -m branch:<branch>
 ```

-I could then use `git push --all` to push to github.
+I could then use `git push --all` to push to GitHub.

 ### Code migration 2: prepare the branches